eon01/flasklate/README.md

 # flasklate
-A Bootstrap Template To Start Flask Projects
+A code template to Start Flask projects

 ## Without Docker